We are parents on a journey to find a better way to educate our 5-year-old daughter, Madeleine.

 Sara, of Little Moon Yoga, is a yoga & mindfulness guide at Acton.
 She has been a preschool teacher and has taught English as a second language to adults and children of all ages in the United States, Chile, and Korea.
 Sara brings a playful spin to yoga and encourages children to explore their awareness of their bodily movements as well as their internal landscapes.

 Rachel Davison Humphries, Advisor and Guide

 Rachel is a passionate Montessori educator, an experienced Acton guide, and a lifelong learner.
 She has a profound respect for children and delights in their innate curiosity about ideas.
 Rachel was part of the founding of Acton Academy in Austin, TX.
 Most recently, Rachel served as the lead middle school guide for Acton Academy Guatemala.
-Previously, she was the lead math and science teacher at Oak Farm Montessori in Indiana and an adolescent instructor at Austin Montessori School.
+Previously, she was the lead math and science teacher at Oak Farm Montessori School in Indiana and an adolescent instructor at Austin Montessori School.
 She is a certified AMI adolescent Montessori teacher and she has a degree from St. John’s College.
-Learn more about Rachel on LinkedIn.

 Laura Sandefer, Advisor